-During the academic year, residents will meet weekly on Tuesdays or Wednesdays with the Director of Pharmacy to discuss pertinent pharmacy topics.
+During the academic year, residents will meet weekly with the Director of Pharmacy to discuss pertinent pharmacy topics.
 These discussions vary from bringing the residents up to date on hospital issues, state, and national pharmacy and health care issues, to discussions of resident's projects or issues of dissatisfaction of any resident.
 ATTENDANCE IS MANDATORY.
 Each resident is responsible for bringing an agenda item for discussion to the coffee.